Looking for the best adjustable dumbbells? You’re in the right place!

 They sell the full 5 to 120 lb adjustable handles with screws and no weights at around $330.
 That means you’re paying almost $733 just for the weights which are around $3 per lb, for standard plates.

 That is an enormous amount of money that I don’t recommend spending.
-Sure, if you have a lot of standard plates lying around it’s pretty cheap just for the handles and screws, which are super high quality.
+Sure, if you have a lot of standard weights lying around it’s pretty cheap just for the handles and screws, which are super high quality.

-For everybody else, you have to shell out a ton of money on plates, plus shipping.
+For everybody else, you have to shell out a ton of money on weights, plus shipping.
 Pepin is based in Canada, so you’re looking at around $315 for shipping, which is awful.
 If you just invest in the handles, you’re looking at around $42 which isn’t too bad.

 So, here’s the solution that I figured out, these handles can fit any standard plates, that much is obvious.
-Instead of shelling out for $3 per lb plates, just get some cheaper standard plates.
+Instead of shelling out for $3 per lb plates, just get some cheaper standard weights.

 If you can’t find any used on Facebook Marketplace or Craigslist, Amazon has these CAP Barbell cast iron standard plates.
 The 10s and 5s are priced around $1.50 per lb which is 50% of the price of the Pepin plates.